Bucket List Fishing Trip

 Captain Kirk is looking forward to fishing with James and his son again in the future!

 Just shortly after this awesome fishing trip, Captain Robert Miley adventured out with Omar and his son Abdul.
 They were traveling from Pakistan and wanted to experience something new and different while visiting.
 It was going to be a great day on the water for them catching a variety of exotic species here in Miami, FL.

 The Falls Canal System was a great option for their fishing trip as it gave them a true flavor of what fishing is all about here in Florida.
-Omar and Abdul wanted to use light tackle and 10 pound test line but that is not the right line size for fishing here in the canal system.
-The peacock bass are very aggressive and use structure to get free so you have to use heavier line.
-After missing multiple fish, they switched over to the Captain’s set ups.
+Omar and Abdul wanted to use light tackle and 10-pound test line but that is not the right line size for fishing here in the canal system.
+The peacock bass are very aggressive and use structure to get free so you have to use the heavier lines.
+After missing multiple fish, they switched over to the Captain’s setups.

 Omar and Abdul caught 5 peacock bass along with a Midas Cichlid and a Tilapia.
 The weather was very hot and the water levels were high in the Falls Canal System.
 Once the sun came out the bass were swimming and they started biting.
 They had a great time catching exotics.

 Captain Miley had a blast fishing with these gentlemen and is looking forward to the next time they visit Miami!

 Don’t miss out on your Miami bass fishing adventure.
 The fishing is getting hotter and the weather will start to cool down.
 Great fishing is ahead and our local experts can put you on some nice bass.